CMiex/undervolting_guide_intel_raptor_lake/README.md

 ## General process
 **Make sure to read everything carefully.
 Don't just click through things in a rush, take your time on each step and in the BIOS if you are doing this for the first time!**

 First of all, update your BIOS to the newest version.
 Every motherboard brand hast a slighly different way of doing that, so please research this yourself.
-Usually you do it by going to the website of your motherboard model, navigating to the "support" page, downloading the BIOS file onto a USB drive, booting into the BIOS and selecting a "update BIOS tool".
+Usually you do it by going to the website of your motherboard model, navigate to the "support" page, download the BIOS file onto a USB drive, boot into the BIOS and select a "update BIOS tool" to read the BIOS file on the drive and install the update.

-Before changing any settings, let's get a baseline for the performance.
+Before changing any settings in the BIOS, let's get a baseline for the performance when everything is stock.
 For that, start `HwInfo`:
 - at the start you can select "Sensors-only", or when you open the "Full mode", click on "Sensors"

   <img width="879" height="360" alt="HwInfo_Full_edit" src="https://github.com/user-attachments/assets/602a4a82-2bbe-4c53-8771-2e7767122a2a" />